MichaelHengge/konica_lscs/README.md

 ## Troubleshooting

+### "loadFromRemoteSources" error
+- .Net does not like dlls from the internet
+- Run the `unblock_dll.py` tool

 ### "SDK not initialized" error
 - Ensure all DLL files are in the `sdk_bin` folder
 - Check that pythonnet is properly installed